The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Wasted memory / missing member: SpriteHandler (pp 270)

-There are two new members here: rotate and
+There are two new members here: rotate

-scale.
+.
 Contrary to what you might think, rotate

-isn't the angle; it's the flag marking the sprite as an affine sprite,
+isn't the angle; it's the flag marking the sprite as an affine sprite.

-from the SpriteHandler definition, so the code wouldn't
+the code wouldn't compile.

 Button #defines (pp 271)

-InitSprites() and ROTDATA() (pp 274)
+Fragile code: InitSprites() and ROTDATA() (pp 274)

-The function uses ROTDATA(tileIndex) to indicate the
+The function uses ROTDATA(tileIndex)

 affine matrix number.
 Affine indices max-out at 32; tile indices can